 The Governor of Aceh and the legislature of Aceh approved an ill-advised forest spatial plan that threatens the moratorium status on forest development and puts 1.2 million hectares (3 million acres) of protected forest onto the road towards conversion into palm oil plantations, mining operations, logging concessions, and a "spiderweb" of road development.
 The Tripa swamp would loose its protected status.
 The plan is now on the desk of the President of Indonesia waiting final approval.

 Sadly, if human beings do not significantly alter the course of their behavior regarding the orangutan and the forests they live in, critical biodiversity, consisting of rare endangered fauna, more than 40 species of mammals and 200 species of exotic birds, could soon follow to extinction.

 Our mission is therefore one of immediacy and global importance.

-THEME FOR 2015:The theme for Orangutan Caring Week this year is "Working together toward sustainable solutions".
-It is clear that the solutions to the orangutan crisis are available but need to be implemented and supported.
-That includes securing large tracts of forest for wildlife, including wild orangutans, and insuring these areas are sustainably managed.
+THEME FOR 2016:The theme for Orangutan Caring Week this year is currently being determined.
 Visit www.orangutancaringweek.com for more information as Orangutan Caring Week is now administered under World Orangutan Events (a consortium of several orangutan advocacy groups, including Orang Utan Republik Foundaiton)..

 We need to express our concern and resolve through activities and initiatives that go beyond mere talk.
 For some people, learning about the issues for the first time may require discussion and discourse.
 However, for many people who have been hearing about this species' plight, talk may not be enough.